 Handfasting is a ritual involved in many Pagan and Wiccan marriage ceremonies.
 Originally, in the time of the ancient Celts (from whom the tradition originated), the handfasting ceremony began a trial period for a couple; its purpose was to let couples see what it was like to be married to one another, and be given the opportunity to decide if it was something they wanted to do.
 Traditionally, at the end of a year and a day, the couple could either choose to part ways, or to become permanently married.
 Now, things are done a little differently.
-Handfasting today can either be part of a legally-legitimized wedding ceremony (complete with catering service), or can simply be a statement of commitment “as long as love shall last” (as opposed to the Christian “til death do us part”).
+Handfasting today can either be part of a legally-legitimized wedding ceremony complete with a corporate car service Greensboro NC and all the fixings; or can simply be a statement of commitment “as long as love shall last” (as opposed to the Christian “til death do us part”).
 Some Wiccans believe that this trial period be begun on the Sabbat of Lughnasadh, because this time of year was the time for trials.

 The Horned God is the masculine deity of the duotheistic Wiccan religion.
-Standing opposite and equal to the Goddess, the Horned God is the god of nature, hunting, wilderness (so luckily he won’t need to spend any money on a roofing company, considering he lives outside), sexuality, and also the life cycle, meaning he is charged with the guidance of souls to the underworld after death.
+Standing opposite and equal to the Goddess, the Horned God is the god of nature, hunting, wilderness (so luckily he won’t need to spend any money on a Fayetteville NC roofing company considering he lives outside), sexuality, and also the life cycle, meaning he is charged with the guidance of souls to the underworld after death.
 Just as the Moon Goddess, who is sometimes referred to as the Triple Goddess, is divided into three parts, so is the Horned God sometimes split into the Father, the Master, and the Sage.
 Generally presented with the body of a man and the head of a horned beast, the Horned Beast gets his look largely from other mythical horned deities.